 It is a 'CTI version' sold by CTI Education Products Inc.

 Owner was Robert Nielsen Sr., South Carolina.
 Robert Nielsen sold 6 Kenbak-1 to the Computer Museum of Nova Scotia.
-Robert Nielsen Sr. worked for the CTI Education Products Inc. He made a very nice video.
+Robert Nielsen Sr. worked for the CTI Education Products Inc.

 April 2022, John Blankenbaker wrote to me about Robert Nielsen Sr.: Neilson used Kenbak-1 computers in teaching.
 He developed exaggerated ideas about his contributions.
 He was a big fan.".